 The high ionic concentration of pH calibration solutions (buffers), including RapidCal, can cause significant offsets in ISE electrodes.
 These offsets are temporary, but best avoided because they can cause significant errors during both calibration and normal operation.
 For this reason all ISE electrodes are supplied with a red rubber sealing cap.

-The caps should be fitted to all ISE Electrodes during pH calibration in order to protect the ISE electrodes from the effects of the buffer solution.
+The caps should be fitted to all ISE Electrodes during pH/ORP calibration, when